Israelite Central Consistory of France

-Following the separation of religion and state in 1905, the Israelite consistories lost their public-law status.
+Following the separation of religion and state in 1905, the Jewish consistories lost their public-law status.
 Jewish congregations of France developed Jewish liturgical associations under an umbrella organisation called the Union of Jewish Congregations of France (Union des Communautés juives de France).
 It retained the name of Central Consistory for its executive body.
 The 12 members of the Central Consistory elect the Chief Rabbi of France.

 In the 21st century, France has the third-largest Jewish congregation after Israel and the United States.